etoile/UnitKit/README.md

 Mac OS X support
 ----------------

-Both Cocoa and Xcode 4 support are actively maintained, and used by several Etoile modules that can be built on Mac OS X. However Xcode 3 is not maintained anymore.
+Both Cocoa and Xcode support are actively maintained, and used by several Etoile modules that can be built on Mac OS X.

 How to use UnitKit with Mac OS X